 TOP-RATED RISK MANAGEMENT AND INSURANCE PROGRAM

-Tobin’s Risk Management and Insurance Program is repeatedly ranked in the top 10 by USNEWS.
-This program offers an undergraduate major and Tobin is the only BS in business program in the US to require that all undergraduates take a risk management course.
+Tobin’s Risk Management and Insurance Program is repeatedly ranked in the top 10 by U.S. News.
+This program offers an undergraduate major and Tobin is the only bachelor of science in business program in the U.S. to require that all undergraduates take a risk management course.

 Risk management and insurance is a central part of any organization’s strategic management.
-It is the methodical process used to address the risks to their activities with the goal of achieving sustained benefit.
 Risk managers and insurance professionals help identify, evaluate and manage key risks, including natural disasters and man-made catastrophes.
-The globalization of economic enterprise and the complexities of our multinational corporate environment are creating an increasing demand for highly skilled risk managers.

 One of the unique aspects of Tobin’s EIRP is that students can work with a variety of companies as consultants, as compared to one in many other B-school consulting programs.
 Many Tobin alumni highlighted the relevant skills and valuable experience they gained through EIRP.

 “The Executive in Residence program was crucial in providing the experience of the consulting industry,” one 2018 alumni told us.
 “We worked with four companies in various industries throughout the year to tackle real problems through research and innovation, and presented our findings in front of the boards for all firms.
 Some teams’ suggestions were actually implemented by the businesses to reduce internal costs, enter a new industry, reach a new market, or reshape the employee training program.
 This experience was crucial in getting me my first job as a consultant.”